opengeospatial/geopackage/guidance/implementation_guide.md

 ## GeoPackage Implementation Guide
 The purpose of this guide is present a set of capabilities that could be implemented through GeoPackage software.
 While the GeoPackage Encoding Standard does not specify client requirements, there are certain expectations that GeoPackage creators had when the standard was developed.
-This guide attempts to articulate those expectations so that developers produce software that is consistent with what the creators of GeoPackage envisioned.
+This guide attempts to articulate those expectations so that developers produce software that is consistent with what GeoPackage creators envisioned.
-The guide also presents an example client operation.
-If a GeoPackage can perform the indicated operation, it is capable of meeting this capability level.

 Where possible, the guidelines are presented in a _tiered_ approach using multiple _capability levels_.
 Capability Level 0 indicates a fair and reasonable use of GeoPackage for closed scenarios but that will not provide interoperability with other use cases or applications and therefore falls short of what can be considered compliant.
 Capability Level 1 indicates the minimum level of interoperability.
 Capability Level 2 indicates an increased level of capability and compliance and Capability Level 3 generally indicates the long-term vision for GeoPackage support.
+Where possible, the guide also presents an example client operation for each capability level.
+If a GeoPackage can perform the indicated operation, it is capable of meeting this capability level.

 This approach allows developers to develop their software incrementally, achieving useful capabilities at a pace aligned with their own roadmaps and business models.
 There is no expectation that any particular piece of software support any particular capability or capability level.